RetroTournaments/nesceptor/README.md

 This gives a total of 25 signals.

 Historically `NMI` was also watched - but it was not used in the first version.
-Maybe the controller pins are important, or `IRQ`, but they were never hooked up.
+Maybe the controller pins are important, or `IRQ`, but they were never hooked up in the original.

 ### Notes on level translation